 Not only do I drink hot lemon water, I spiralize vegetables.
 Insufferable, right?
-I’ve tried various spiralizers and this is my favorite; it takes up the least amount of valuable kitchen drawer real estate.
+I’ve tried various spiralizers and this is my favorite by far.
+I use it multiple times a week, especially during zucchini season!

 Yes, this brand specifically.
 They’re not as cute or cheap at those Baggu bags everyone has but I promise, these are noticeably better.
 I’ve owned both!
 Cashiers regularly ooh and ahh over how nice this bag is!

 The whole bag crinkles down to the size of an orange and you can tuck it into a tiny stuff sack that’s sewn to the bag itself.
 So you won’t lose it!
 And it has a little clip so you can attach it to your bike or keys!